Vergil9000/LoyalFans/README.md

 `Command + Option + C`

 Once the developer tools are open, click on the "Network" tab at the top.
-While the developer tools are still up, scroll down on user's page to force that user's posts to load.
-You should see something that looks like `username?limit=4&page=#`:
+While the developer tools are still up, scroll down on the user's page to force some of their posts to load.
+You should then see something that looks like `username?limit=4&page=#`:

 ![limit](images/limit.png)